 Why go to a quilt show?

 I will go to any quilt show if I can fit it into my schedule.
-Sure the vendors are usually worth at least a good look at, there are other quilters to talk to and bounce ideas off of, but for me the biggest thing is simply to see what other quilters did with patterns, fabrics, and their own creativity.
+Check out the vendors – yes.
+Talk to other quilters – yes.
+Bounce quilt ideas of complete strangers at the show – yes.
+But for me the best thing about any quilt show is to see what other quilters do with patterns, fabrics, and their own creativity.

 I usually end up asking myself, “why didn’t I think of that?”